Things to do in Melaka, Malaysia

 This is one of the most famous streets in Melaka being home to many cafes, bakeries, temples, galleries and antiques shops.
 It comes to life in the evening on Fridays and Saturdays when the whole street becomes very crowded with people wanting to experience its night market.

 If you want to shop and eat, this is the street to come to!
-Here you can find Chinese, Malaya and even Portuguese food, sweets and pastries as well as an assortment of cheap souvenirs.
+Here you can find Chinese, Portuguese, Malaysian and even typical Melaka food, sweets and pastries as well as an assortment of cheap souvenirs.
 We were very excited to find Portuguese Pastel de Nata being sold in the bakeries!

 Harmony Street (Jalan Tukang)